-Noonan M et al. In prep.
+Noonan M et al. In review.
 Which home range estimator should I use?
 An analysis of autocorrelation and bias in home range estimation.

-Gesquiere LR, Pugh M, Alberts SC, Markham AC.
+Gesquiere LR, Pugh M*, Alberts SC, Markham AC.
 In review.
-Estimation of energy balance in wild baboons using fecal thyroid hormone determination.
+Estimation of energetic condition in wild baboons using fecal thyroid hormone determination.

 Heintz MR, Murray CM, Markham AC, Pusey AE, Lonsdorf EV.
-Accepted.
+2017.
 The relationship between social play and developmental milestones in wild chimpanzees (Pan troglodytes schweinfurthii).
-American Journal of Primatology.
+American Journal of Primatology 79:e22716.

 Miller JA*, Stanton MA, Lonsdorf EV, Wellens KR*, Markham AC, Murray CM.
 2017.
 Limited evidence for third party affiliation during development in wild chimpanzees (Pan troglodytes schweinfurthii).
 Royal Society Open Science 4:170500.

 Markham AC, Gesquiere LR.
 2017.
 Costs and benefits of group living in primates: An energetic perspective.
 Philosophical Transactions of the Royal Society B 372:20160239.

 Markham AC.
 2017.
 Amboseli.
 In The International Encyclopedia of Primatology.
 Edited by Fuentes A et al. Hoboken, NJ: Wiley.

 Markham AC, Alberts SC, Altmann J. 2016.
 Haven for the night: Sleeping site selection in a wild primate.
 Behavioral Ecology 27:29-35.